Life on Mars (British TV series): Music used

+Episodes

 Eight one-hour episodes of Life on Mars were broadcast weekly on Monday nights at 9:00 pm by the BBC.
 The series episodes were mostly written by its creators Jordan, Graham and Pharoah, later joined by Chris Chibnall as the fourth writer for the first series.
 For the second series, Graham, Pharoah and Chibnall returned to write episodes, joined by Julie Rutterford, Guy Jenkin and Mark Greig.

 The second series was broadcast weekly at the same time as the first but on Tuesdays.
 According to Jane Featherstone, the show's executive producer, speaking in February 2006, a film version of the show was also a possibility: "Life on Mars was a very high concept idea and there was no doubt it would work on the big screen".